ToddAWalter/DISTRHO-Ports/README.md

 * Plugins are built with [a fork of JUCE] that includes fixes for IBM Power.
 * Modified Vitalium to use [SIMDe] on architectures without native SIMD support, enabling builds on Power.
-SIMDe v0.8+ must be installed.
+SIMDe v0.8+ must be installed on your system.
+* Modified pitchedDelay to use [SIMDe] \(if installed) to support architectures other than x86 and ARM.

 The following changes have since been merged upstream:

 * Added support for Power to build scripts.

-All plugins except pitchedDelay build successfully on Power.

 [a fork of JUCE]: https://github.com/poweraudio/distrho-juce
 [SIMDe]: https://github.com/simd-everywhere/simde